 Amid the yearly ginned-up panics over the alleged danger of Halloween candy, officials in Canada sounded the alarm in October 2008 over concerns around a popular treat that were, for once, legitimate.

 That year, the Canadian Food Inspection Agency (CFIA) released a statement alerting consumers saying:

-October 8, 2008 the Canadian Food Inspection Agency (CFIA) issued a warning that “the public not to consume, distribute, or sell the Sherwood Brands Pirate’s Gold Milk Chocolate Coins described below.
-This product is being recalled due to positive test results for melamine conducted by the CFIA.”
+The Canadian Food Inspection Agency (CFIA) is warning the public not to consume, distribute, or sell the Sherwood Brands Pirate’s Gold Milk Chocolate Coins described below.
+This product is being recalled due to positive test results for melamine conducted by the CFIA.

 Although the health risk associated with these products is considered to be low, the advisory is being issued as a result of the Government of Canada’s ongoing investigation into milk and milk-derived products sourced in/from China that may have been distributed in Canada.

 However, Sherwood products distributed within American outlets were not found to have contained melamine, meaning that no recall was issued for the United States.